-This program is available as an Exchange or as a Study Abroad:
+This program is available as an Exchange or as Study Abroad:

 - Exchange - This means you pay your regular tuition and fees to UNCW, and your room and board costs are also paid to UNCW as well.

 - Study Abroad - This means you pay your tuition, fees, room and board abroad.

 With each option, there will be additional costs for international airfare, passport, visa, health insurance, and local transportation.
-Please meet with an advisor at the Office of International Programs to discuss which option is best for you.
+Please meet with the education abroad advisor for Japan to discuss your program budget and options.